chainq/amiga-tiny-hello-p/README.md

 Needs (means: it was only tested with)  Free Pascal current SVN trunk.
 Not tested with the release version.
 You also need `vasm` and `vlink` for this to work.

+The resulting executable should run on any Amiga.

 ## Disclaimer

 I actually don't encourage this kind of programming.
 Free Pascal provides a